Painting Furniture Grey Without Sanding or Priming (Yes It Works!!)

+In this makeover, we’ll be using Heirloom Traditions Paint!
 The best part is you don’t need to sand or prime beforehand!
-Just follow our simple steps, and you’ll have beautiful grey furniture in no time.
+Just follow our simple steps, and you’ll have a beautiful grey piece in no time.
+So, let’s get started!

 Supplies Used for Painting Furniture Grey